 Popular Route

-Manhattan ↔ JFK is a deceptively variable run—Queens-bound traffic, Belt Parkway incidents, and JFK terminal access can swing arrival time by 30+ minutes.
-We monitor live conditions and route via the LIE/Van Wyck or Belt Parkway depending on what’s faster on the day of your trip.
+Manhattan to JFK is a deceptively variable run — Queens-bound traffic, Belt Parkway incidents, and JFK terminal access can swing arrival time by 30+ minutes.
+Our NYC to JFK car service for groups handles it with a single chauffeured vehicle (sprinter van rental, mini bus, or 24/29/36-passenger mini coach) instead of separate rideshares.
+We monitor live conditions and route via the LIE/Van Wyck or Belt Parkway depending on what's faster on the day of your trip.

 Route at a glance